msank00/msank00.github.io/_posts/2019-07-12-blog_200_DL_NLP_Part_1.md

 This might all seem magical, but it really is just the result of two main things:

->> The additive update function for the cell state gives a derivative thats much more ‘well behaved’.
-The gating functions allow the network to decide how much the gradient vanishes, and can take on different values at each time step.
+>> :bulb: The **additive update** function for the cell state gives a derivative thats much more `well behaved`.
+The **gating functions** allow the network to decide how much the gradient vanishes, and can take on different values at each time step.
 The values that they take on are learned functions of the current input and hidden state.

 **Resource:**